vdbrink/vdbrink.github.io/projects/retrofit_kitchen_appliances.md

 * With a [temperature sensor](../buy/smart_home_best_buy_tips#temperature-sensor) inside the extractor hood: you can monitor the temperature and humidity of steam from the cooked meals.
 * With a [smart plug](/buy/smart_home_best_buy_tips#smart-socket) with energy consumption monitoring: you can monitor if the extraction fan is activated.
-* With a gas sensor: you can detect is the gas is still open while you're not cooking anymore.
+* With a gas sensor: you can detect if the gas is still on while you're not cooking anymore.

 <br>